(aka English Fridge Cake)

 - Add mix-ins like chopped-up chunks of walnut, pistachio, maraschino cherry, marshmallow, meringue, dried apricots, rum-soaked raisins, or dark chocolate.
-My brother and sister and I like ours plain, though!
+(I like them plain, though.)

 - Press the mixture into a loaf pan instead of a square pan, to make the finished product taller and narrower.
 Slice into long, thin bars, which look more sophisticated than regular squares.

 - Dust icing sugar or cocoa powder over the top (through a sieve) to make the bars look prettier.